In November 1977, a 2212.80-meter (80:39) print of CAPTAIN LUST was banned because of 'indecency and excessive violence'.

 In August 1984, a 98m videotape of COMING OF AGE was passed with an R-rating for the same reasons.

-The tape was releases by Stage Door Video.
+The tape was released by Stage Door Video.
+It was later re-issued by Visual Communications Australia (VCA).

 COMMUNITY ACTION CENTER was programmed to screen on February 22, at Sydney's 2012 Mardi Gras Film Festival.